-⊠ Votes must be indicated in Black or Blue ink.
+Votes must be indicated in Black or Blue ink.

+Election of Directors

+WITHHOLD AUTHORITY to

-IAC/INTE RACTIVECORP'S BOARD OF DIRECTORS RECOMMENDS A V OTE FOR PROPOSALS 1, 2, 3, 4 and 5 1.
-Election of Directors FOR all nominees listed below o WITHHOLD AUTHORITY to vote for all nominees listed below o EXCEPTIONS o 06 Jol Nominees: 01 Edgar Bronfman, Jr., 02 Barry Diller, 03 Victor A. Kaufman, 04 Donald R. Keough, 05 Bryan Lourd, 06 John C. Malone, 07 Arthur C. Martinez 08 Steven Rattner, 09 Gen. H. Norman Schwarzkopf, 10 Alan G. Spoon, 11 Diane Von Furstenberg, 12 Michael P. Zeisser To be voted upon by the holders of Common Stock voting as a separate class.
+FOR all nominees listed below o vote for all nominees listed below o EXCEPTIONS o

+Nominees: 01 Edgar Bronfman, Jr., 02 Barry Diller, 03 Victor A. Kaufman, 04\ Donald R. Keough, 05\ Bryan Lourd, 06 John C. Malone, 07 Arthur C. Martinez 08 Steven Rattner, 09\ Alan G. Spoon, 10 Diane Von Furstenberg, 11 Michael P. Zeisser

+\To be voted upon by the holders of Common Stock voting as a separate class.
 (INSTRUCTION: To withhold authority to vote for any individual nominee, mark the "Exceptions" box and strike a line through that nominee's name.)

-All nominees will serve a term of one year or u until their respective successors shall have been duly elected and qualified l.
-2. 2.
-To approve the Preferred Stock Merger Proposal, which involves the approval of the adoption of a merger agreement to facilitate the merger of a wholly-owned subsidiary of IAC with and into IAC, in connection with which each share of Series B preferred stock will be converted into the right to receive a cash payment.
-FOR o AGAINST o ABSTAIN o 3.
-3. To approve the Reverse Stock Split Proposal, which involves the approval of an amendment to IAC's Restated Certificate of Incorporation to effect a one-for-two reverse stock split of IAC common stock and Class B common stock, which may be implemented by IAC's Board of Directors in its sole discretion immediately following the completion of the spin-offs (or, if not all of the spin-offs are effected substantially simultaneously, immediately following the first spin-off).
-FOR o AGAINST o ABSTAIN o 4.
-4. To approve the 2008 Stock and Annual Incentive Plan Proposal.
-FOR o AGAINST o ABSTAIN o 5.
-5. To ratify the appointment of Ernst & Young LLP as IAC's independent registered public accounting firm for the 2008 fiscal year.
-FOR o AGAINST o ABSTAIN o 6.
-6. To transact such other business as may properly come before the meeting and any related adjournments or postponements.
-To ch ange your address, please mark this box. o To inc lude any comments, please mark this box. o SCAN I LINE Please e sign exactly as name appears on Proxy.
+All nominees will serve a term of one year or until their respective successors shall have been duly elected and qualified.

+2. To approve the Preferred Stock Merger Proposal, which involves the approval of the adoption of a merger agreement to facilitate the merger of a wholly-owned subsidiary of IAC with and into IAC, in connection with which each share of Series B preferred stock will be converted into the right to receive a cash payment.

+FOR 0 AGAINST 0 ABSTAIN 0

+To approve the Reverse Stock Split Proposal, which involves the approval of an amendment to IAC's Restated Certificate of Incorporation to effect a one-for-two reverse stock split of IAC common stock and Class B common stock, which may be implemented by IAC's Board of Directors in its sole discretion immediately following the completion of the spin-offs (or, if not all of the spin-offs are effected substantially simultaneously, immediately following the first spin-off).

+FOR o AGAINST o ABSTAIN o

+To approve the 2008 Stock and Annual Incentive Plan Proposal.

+FOR 0 AGAINST 0 ABSTAIN 0

+To ratify the appointment of Ernst & Young LLP as IAC's independent registered public accounting firm for the 2008 fiscal year.

+FOR o AGAINST o ABSTAIN o

+To transact such other business as may properly come before the meeting and any related adjournments or postponements.

+To change your address, please mark this box. o

+To include any comments, please mark this box. o

+SCAN LINE

+Please sign exactly as name appears on Proxy.

 Note: When shares are held by joint tenants, both should sign.
 When signing as attorney, executor, administrator, trustee, guardian or corporate officer or partner, please give full title as such.
 If a corporation, please sign in corporate name by President or other authorized officer.
 If a partnership, please sign in partnership name by authorized person.

-Date

-Share Owner sign here

-Co-Owner sign here
+Date Share Owner sign here Co-Owner sign here